ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

   * Null hypothesis: the correlation is equal to 0
   * Alternate hypothesis: the correlation is not equal to 0

-The correlation result of $$r = 0.791$$ tend to go in the direction of a linear correlation between the chocolate consumption and the number of laureates per capita.
+A correlation coefficient of $$r = 0.791$$ indicates a positive and linear correlation between the chocolate consumption and the number of laureates per capita.

-We can already comment that the small number of countries of the dataset could be an issue.
-Two questions can be raised:
-* Is the set of 23 countries a good representation of the diversity of the 195 recognized countries?
-* Are there enough countries in the chosen sample?

 The p-value is really low $$ p < 0.0001 $$, which is extremely significant, we are pretty sure that we can reject the null hypothesis, that the correlation is not equal to zero.
 In other word, it is highly unlikely that the observed correlation is only due to chance.

-However, on a such little set of countries, it could be valuable to get the confidence interval of the correlation coefficient $$r$$.
-By the way, do you have any use cases when there aren't good reasons to get a confidence interval?

-> Have confidence in intervals!
+However proving that the correlation is significantly different than zero doesn't give that much information about the alternative hypothesis and neither give a lot of detail on the strength of the correlation.
+Actually, we could have a similar p-value on a tiny correlation number although it would need a larger sample size.
+(TODO: calculate the power for p=0.0001, and effect of 0.0 to 0.1?)
+To have a better grasp of the correlation at stake, let's calculate the confidence interval.

 Defining the confidence interval at 95%, as the following probability: